 It’s no wonder clematis is called “Queen of the Vines.”
 There are over 250 varieties of the woody vine, offering blossoms in colors ranging from purple to mauve to cream.
-You can select a clematis cultivar with tiny flowers only ¼ inch across or opt for one offering huge, 10-inch diameter blossoms.
-This versatile flowering vine can provide quick and beautiful ground cover, but it can also climb up almost anything, including trellises, garden walls, pergolas, poles or trees.
+You can select a clematis cultivar with tiny flowers only ¼ inch (6 mm.) across or opt for one offering huge, 10 inch (25 cm.) diameter blossoms.
+This versatile flowering vine can provide quick and beautiful ground cover, but it can also climb up almost anything, including trellises, garden walls, pergolas, poles, or trees.

 All you need to do is learn how to train a clematis to climb.
 Read on for information about training clematis vines.

 Some vines climb by wrapping tightly twining stems or aerial roots around supports.
 Not clematis.
 If you want to know how to train a clematis to climb, first understand their climbing mechanism.

 Clematis manage to climb trees and poles by twining their leaf petiole around appropriately sized support structures.
 The petioles are not large enough to wrap around thick objects.
 Experts suggest that support structures with a diameter of ¾ inch (2 cm.) or less are ideal for growing clematis on a pole or wall.